Lake Superior State University is committed to making individuals with disabilities full participants in it's programs, services and activities.

 - Generally extended time on tests, but not unlimited time, depends on curriculum.

-- Usually no extra time to complete homework assignments, projects, term papers, etc., unless individual instructors agree to it.
+- Usually no extra time is given to complete homework assignments, projects, term papers, etc., unless individual instructors agree to it.

 - No modified assignments, such as shortened length.